kukukrux/Wyterra/README.md

 # Wyterra
 Pentest Script
 WORKING ACTIVELY CODE IS VERY EWWWWW
-IM NOT GONNNA PAY 400€ TO PORTSWIGGER F U
+IM NOT GONNNA PAY 400€ TO PORTSWIGGER

 ## Currently working on
 - Web UI
 - EJS Implementation
+- Documentation

 ## Documentation
-Documentation and explanation is found inside the DOC folder or use `yarn start help`
+Documentation (working on it) and explanation is found inside the DOC folder or use `yarn start help`

 ## How to start